sabinach/ctf/2019_picoctf/forensics/README.md

 - This [garden](https://github.com/sabinach/ctf/blob/master/2019_picoctf/forensics/garden.jpg) contains more than it seems.
 You can also find the file in /problems/glory-of-the-garden_4_cf9f4aaf458caf5268f8cf0a6465eb98 on the shell server.

 Solution:
-- Use hex editor and search for picoCTF
+- Use hex editor and search for the string "picoCTF"

 Flag:
 ```